tovain10071991/aws-python/README.md

 # aws-python

-this tool is used for analyzing the kind of indirect branches in a binary executable.
+This tool is used for analyzing the kind of indirect branches in a binary executable.

-execute like below:
+Execute like below:

     $ python ./aws.py -b /path/to/some/program